-Today the meadow is mown for hay by Hornstra Farm.
-Access from Rt.
-3A.
-31 WEIR RIVER FARM (TTOR) & TURKEY HILL (TTOR, TOH, Cohasset) Originally part of a picturesque early-20th-century country estate, Weir River Farm was given to the Trustees in 1999 by Polly Thayer Starr.
-The Weir River passes through the northwest edge of the 10 acres of fields and pastures surrounded by oak and red cedar woodlands.
-The 187-foot summit of 62-acre Turkey Hill affords spectacular views of Cohasset Harbor and the Boston sky-line.
-The property links Weir River Farm to Whitney and golf course, outdoor swimming pool, tennis courts, bowling alleys and a clubhouse with a restaurant and function rooms.
+7SOUTH SHORE COUNTRY 5 CLUB, JORRITSMA & SHEA LANDS (CCMC/HCC).
+The town purchased South Shore Country Club in 1988.
+Centrally located, it includes 154 acres of beautiful rolling land, an 18hole golf course, outdoor swimming pool, tennis courts, bowling alleys and a clubhouse with a restaurant and function rooms.
 In winter the hills are popular for sledding and cross-country skiing.
 A 2-acre parcel nearby, on Fort Hill Street next to the cemetery, was donated by John Jorritsma.
 Drainage from the extensive marsh onsite flows through the SSCC and then into the Fresh River and an anadromous fish run.
-Another /4-acre parcel, at #257 South Street. donated by Barbara Shea, is a robust wooded/shrub swamp wetland within the floodplain of the Town Brook.
-No formal trails or parking.
-38 BURNS MEMORIAL PARK (HCC) Centrally located, these somewhat overgrown 24.1 acres encompass pine-covered ledges, meadow and red maple swampland which belonged to the Burns family.
-Once known as Tranguility Grove, historically this was the site of large outdoor gatherings including an 1844 abolition rally.
-Access via path between #92 and #96 Hersey Street.
+Another 34-acre parcel, at #257 South Street, donated by Barbara Shea, is a robust wooded/shrub swamp wetland within the floodplain of the Town Brook.
+No formal trails or park-

-39 HINGHAM TOWN HALL RECREATION AREA (HRC)
+BURNS MEMORIAL PARK O(HCC).
+Centrally located, these somewhat overgrown 24.1 acres encompass pine-covered ledges, meadow and red maple swampland which belonged to the Burns family.
+Once known as Tranquility Grove, historically this was the site of large outdoor gatherings including an 1844 abolition rally.
+Access via path between #92 and #96 Hersey

+HINGHAM TOWN HALL REC-TREATION AREA (HRC).
 Formerly the site of Central Junior High School, 18.7 acres include Cronin Field, tennis courts, and a community playground built in 2000.
 In 2008, Scott and Jennifer Reed donated 3.5 acres between Burr and Playground Roads to extend this area.
 To the east, 2 small triangular parcels shown are the Town Common and a small playground nearby, adjacent to Hingham Centre Cemetery.

-40(HCC) Conserved in 2003, three acres protect the Tower Brook.
+40 TOWER BROOK WETLANDS (HCC).
+Conserved in 2003, three acres protect the Tower Brook.

-41 MERRYMOUNT ROAD CONSERVATION LAND (HCC) 13.4 acres of red maple swamp adjoin High School and Aquarion Water Company land.
+41 MERRYMOUNT ROAD CON-SERVATION LAND (HCC).
+13.4 acres of red maple swamp adjoin High School and Aquarion Water Company

-42DOWNING STREET LAND (AWC) 13.8 acres of wooded wetlands include red maple, tupelo and ash.
+42 CAWC).
+13.8 acres of wooded wetlands include red maple, tupelo and

-4371.1 acres of level land are used primarily for sport activities.
+43HIGH SCHOOL (HSD & HRC).
+71.1 acres of level land are used primarily for sport activities.

-44,45SCHULTZ'S FIELD (HCC) & GOLF DRIVING RANGÉ (TOH) Originally part of a larger farm, the 17.5-acre field behind the golf driving range was acquired in 2003 using CPA funds.
+44,45 SCHULTZ'S FIELD (HCC). & GOLF DRIV-ING RANGE (TOH) Originally part of a larger farm, the 17.5-acre field behind the golf driving range was acquired in 2003 using CPA funds.
 This rare 14 acres of open fields, currently used for agriculture (license agreement with Hornstra Farm for hay and corn fields), are bordered by wetlands, the Weir River and Triphammer Brook.
 Best accessed through the driving range on Union Street.